Harry Pierpont: Arrest in Detroit, Michigan, 1925

 Initial reports in the Marion newspaper could not verify that suspect Everett Bridgewater had also been arrested.
-Bridgewater's wife, Mary, had previously been arrested in connection with the gang's activities and was serving a term at the Indianapolis women's prison.
+Bridgewater's wife, Mary, had previously been arrested in connection with the gang's activities and was serving a term at the Indiana Women's Prison.

 On April 3, James Roscoe "Whitey" Hayes, a third suspect, was also arrested by the Detroit police, but later released.
 Conflicting reports indicated that Hayes was wanted in Detroit as a material witness in a murder case.

 In Detroit, Pierpont, Skeer and Hayes were all positively identified by A.E.
 Gorton, cashier of the South Kokomo bank; "Chic" Nelson, golf professional at the country club, and Vernon Shaw.
 It was Nelson who identified Hayes, a locally known singer, which allowed detectives to put the pieces together in tracking the members of the gang.
 Hayes had been identified by cashier Gorton as the bandit who stood in the doorway of the South Kokomo bank as it was robbed.

 It was determined by the Kokomo police that members of the gang had been in the city for several weeks prior to the robbery of the South Kokomo bank.
-Pierpont, Skeer and Hayes were known to have rooms with Mrs. Pearl Mullendore at 718 North Main Street.
+Pierpont, Skeer, and Hayes were known to have rooms with Pearl Mullendore at 718 North Main Street.
 Mullendore was more frequently known as Pearl Elliott, a notorious Kokomo madam, who would figure prominently in Harry's later career with Dillinger.

 Members of the gang reportedly threw wild parties in Kokomo and Anderson, Indiana, where they displayed large sums of money to their women and spent "like drunken sailors".

 Pierpont and Skeer were extradited to Kokomo for trial and held in the Howard county jail.
 They were brought back to Kokomo under heavy guard, coming from Detroit to Peru by train and then on to Kokomo by auto.

-Escape attempt, Howard County, Indiana jail
+Escape attempt, Howard County jail

 Police denied reports that Skeer confessed to the Kokomo holdup in order to spare his sweetheart, Louise Brunner.
-In his confession, it was alleged that he implicated Pierpont in the Kokomo, Noblesville, Upland and Marion bank robberies.
+In his confession, it was alleged that he implicated Pierpont in the Kokomo, Noblesville, Upland, and Marion bank robberies.

 While being held in the Howard County jail in Kokomo, an escape attempt by Harry and Skeer was thwarted with the discovery of ten saw blades in the cells.
 Pierpont had reportedly boasted when captured in Detroit that he would never be held for trial.
 Pinkerton operative, F.C.
 Huntington, found the saws when the prisoners were being examined in city court.
 One bar in Skeer's cell had been severed.
 Four saw blades had been used, and a bar in Pierpont's cell was found partially severed.

 Harry's brother, Fred, was arrested on charges of aiding his brother's escape attempt, but was later acquitted of the charges.